MaskDiME: Adaptive Masked Diffusion for Precise and Efficient Visual Counterfactual Explanations: Abstract

 \section{Abstract}

 Visual counterfactual explanations aim to reveal the minimal semantic modifications that can alter a model’s prediction, providing causal and interpretable insights into deep neural networks.
 However, existing diffusion-based counterfactual generation methods are often computationally expensive, slow to sample, and imprecise in localizing the modified regions.
 To address these limitations, we propose MaskDiME, a simple, fast, yet effective diffusion framework that unifies semantic consistency and spatial precision through localized sampling.
 Our approach adaptively focuses on decision-relevant regions to achieve localized and semantically consistent counterfactual generation while preserving high image fidelity.
-Our training-free framework, MaskDiME, performs inference over \textbf{30× faster} than the baseline and achieves comparable or state-of-the-art performance across five benchmark datasets spanning diverse visual domains, establishing a practical and generalizable solution for efficient counterfactual explanation.
-Our code will be publicly available upon acceptance.
+Our training-free framework, MaskDiME, performs inference over \textbf{30$\times$} faster than the baseline and achieves comparable or state-of-the-art performance across five benchmark datasets spanning diverse visual domains, establishing a practical and generalizable solution for efficient counterfactual explanation.
+The project page is available at \href{https://clguo.github.io/MaskDiME/}{https://clguo.github.io/MaskDiME/}.